curif/AgeOfJoyQuartzDocumentation/content/Documents/Control schemes.md

 > [!note]
 > NOTE: If the `description.yaml` specifies a control map, it takes precedence and the control scheme is functionally ignored.
 Priority goes : description.yaml map > user game map > scheme map > global map

 You should read the [[Controller configuration]] manual to fully understand how to map controllers and how the mapping merges with the rest of the configuration.
+There is a way to make your controller the default for every cabinet.

 Example: `keyboard.yaml`